Michael Aris

-Michael Vaillancourt Aris (27 March 1946 – 27 March 1999) was a Cuban-born English historian who wrote and lectured on Bhutanese, Tibetan and Himalayan culture and history.
+Michael Vaillancourt Aris (27 March 1946 – 27 March 1999) was a British historian who wrote and lectured on Bhutanese, Tibetan, and Himalayan culture and history.
 He was the husband of Aung San Suu Kyi, who would later become State Counsellor of Myanmar.

 Life

 Aris was born in Havana, Cuba, son of British Council officer John Arundel Aris and Josette, daughter of Emile Vaillancourt, Canadian Ambassador to Cuba.

 He was educated at Worth School in Sussex, and read modern history at Durham University, where he was a member of St Cuthbert's Society.
 After graduating in 1967, he spent six years as a private tutor to the children of the Bhutanese royal family.